Prof David Hendy

 |download vCarddownload vCard to your mobile|

 David is a media historian interested very broadly in the role of sound, images, and communication in human cultures across time.
-He's especially interested in the role of modern 'mass' media - radio, the press, cinema, television, the internet - in shaping popular life and thought in the 19th, 20th and 21st centuries.
+He's especially interested in the role of modern 'mass' media - radio, cinema, television, the internet - in shaping popular life and thought in the 19th, 20th and 21st centuries.

 He's just completed a Leverhulme Research Fellowship on the theme of Media and the Making of the Modern Mind.
 As part of that project, he wrote and presented Noise: a Human History, a 30-part series for BBC Radio 4, which was broadcast in 2013.
 The series traced the role of sound and listening in social life from prehistory to the present-day.
+His current project is writing The BBC: A Century in British Life, an authorised one-volume history of the BBC, which will be published to coincide with the Corporation's Centenary in 2022.

 David studied history at St Andrews and Oxford universities before joining the BBC in 1987 as a journalist and producer.
 At the BBC he worked on The World Tonight and Analysis on Radio 4.
 From 1993 to 2012, he taught at the University of Westminster in London.